 Our Response

-International Medical Corps aims to strengthen mental health and psychosocial services through integration into primary healthcare and community services by training healthcare staff and paraprofessionals to provide mental health care and expand community and family supports.
-By training non-specialized healthcare providers to identify and manage priority conditions consistent with recommendations by the World Health Organization, International Medical Corps has been implementing programs integrating mental health into general health care for many years in over countries around the world, including Cameroon, Central African Republic, Chad, Ethiopia, Iraq, Jordan, Lebanon, Liberia, Nepal, the Philippines, Sierra Leone, South Sudan, Syria and Turkey.
-To close the gap between those who need mental health services and those who have access to them, integrating mental health into primary healthcare in humanitarian settings is a critical and evidence-based approach.
+International Medical Corps aims to strengthen mental health and psychosocial services through integration into primary healthcare and community services by training healthcare staff and paraprofessionals to provide mental health care and expand community and family support.
+By training non-specialized healthcare providers to identify and manage priority conditions in a way that’s consistent with recommendations by the World Health Organization, International Medical Corps has been implementing programs integrating mental health into general healthcare for many years in countries around the world.
+Integrating mental health into primary healthcare in humanitarian settings is a critical and evidence-based means of closing the gap between those who need mental health services and those who have access to them.

 Highlights & Resources